kbremner/grunt-dropbox/README.md

 Please feel free to raise issues and submit pull requests.
 I'll try and reply to issues as quickly as possible.

 ## Release History
+* 0.1.3
+  * Added verbose option, only logs account holder name when this option is set to true (fixes #8)
+  * Fixed the check for a destination so that "" can be specified, allowing upload to the root of the Dropbox account (fixes #10)
 * 0.1.2
-  * Made version_name optional
+  * Made version\_name optional
-  * Removed default value for access_token
+  * Removed default value for access\_token
   * Updated documentation
 * 0.1.1
   * moved to using promises, other code cleanup